 Setting up FRITZ!Powerline adapters for testing

-- Take two FRITZ!Powerline adapters between which the powerline connection is slow and plug them into two adjacent sockets of a power strip.
+- Take two FRITZ!Powerline adapters between which the powerline connection is slow and plug them in next to each other on a power strip.

-- Unplug all other devices from the power strip.
+- Remove all other devices from the power strip.

 - Use a network cable to connect one of the FRITZ!Powerline adapters to your router (for example a FRITZ!Box).